jackcallister/react-vue-comparison/readme.md

 ## General Vibe

 I don't like the name MobX, it looks and sounds like something I'd say as a teenager making up words.
 Vue sounds cool, but the green on the website is sickly.
 React is big, but useful and not so big that I'm not going to use it.
 The logo needs a refresh too; what does React have to do with an atom?
 Anyway, React is around for the long term.
 It's nice that the same principals learned using React can be used with alternative frameworks like Vue.
 If I need a super light, fast application to work on mobile 3G I may look at using Vue, especially since it's an integrated solution.
 For everything else I'll probably rely on React, if it's needed, and MobX, again only if it's really needed.

+Edit: After building this comparison I wanted to look at other lightweight virtual DOM solutions.
+Preact would now be my go to replacement for a lightweight React alternative.
+The API is essentially the same but with a few improvements over React, including performance and size.
+Since Preact doesn't have a huge community attached to specific versions releases and improvements are rather quick too.